na-na-hi/renget/archive/6wfys.md

 ###Armor and Clothing
 *Vanilla*
-Cathedral Armory - Brings all vanilla armor and weapons more or less up to snuff.
-Cubemapped metal armors (this makes a huge difference, trust me), reshaped weapons, real bows, etc. If you don't want to *add* anything, this is literally all you need.
+Cathedral Armory - This is more of a base to start with than a comprehensive overhaul.
+The weapons and armors are better, but not perfect.
-Truly Light Elven Armor - okay, cathedral isn't really all you need.
-This makes the elven light armor actually wearable.
+Xavbio's (Insert Armor here) Retexture SE series - These are great, and bring all vanilla along with most CC and many mod added armors in line with Cathedral quality standards.
-Dark Brotherhood Armor SE - Finally, a good replacer for the gimp suit!
+Dark Brotherhood Armor SE - Finally, a good replacer for the gimp suit.
+Plenty of Bodyslides and retextures available.
-Modernize - Vanilla Version (SMP) - Adds physics to vanilla clothing for both genders.
-Robes especially benefit greatly from this.
+*or* Better Shrouded Armor Mesh Fixes and Additions - An ancient Witcher 2 asset rip, finally weighted properly.
+You can mix this with the above, using one for ancient and one for new.
-ElSopa - Quivers Redone SE - Not in Cathedral since it's quite new.
-These are gorgeous and fit very well with Real Bows.
+Truly Light Elven Armor (male) - Replacer - Standalone - I really hate the elven armor.
+This fixes it.

 *New*
 Common Clothes And Armors - This stuff is great.
 Fits into vanilla, huge amount of variety, no compatibility clusterfuck.
 *Mashup and Original Outfit authors to check out* - Obviously, all this shit is to taste, so this is just an idea board.